ucgmsim/Velocity-Model/Velocity_Model/scripts/readme.md

 # Preparation for Vs30map update

+This is an instruction on how to generate a file containing points *inside* known basins, and their Z-values.
+The points are from 100m x 100m grid (hard-coded in gen_basin_stats.py), and we will be using v2.07 basins.

+Tihs manual is based on the assumption that you are using NeSI Maui.
+It takes about 3 days to complete the steps given in this manual.

 ## Generation of grid points within basins

+(Duration: 2 days 7 hours)

 If there are more basins added, update basins.py

 ```
 sbatch --export=ALL gen_basin_stats.sl
 ```
-This will take 2 days using 1340 cores on Maui.
-As Maui has 24 hours wall clock limit, you will need to resubmit after the first 24 hours of run.
+This will take 2 days and about 7 hours using 1340 cores on Maui.
+As Maui has 24 hours wall clock limit, you will need to resubmit twice after the first 24 hours of run.
 Simply enter the same command, and it will resume from the checkpoint.

 To confirm if everything is completed, go into `outdir` directory and enter this command